AjayTyler/content-style-guide/readme.md

-# Welcome to the MailChimp Content Style Guide
+# Welcome to the General Ecommerce Style Guide

-This style guide is primarily for MailChimp employees, but we hope it’s helpful to other organizations as well.
+This style guide began as a fork of MailChimp's style guide, but it has taken on a specifically e-commerce direction.
+We hope that other businesses find it as useful as we have.

 If you're looking for the MailChimp Content Style Guide website, visit [styleguide.mailchimp.com](http://styleguide.mailchimp.com).

-Whether or not you work at MailChimp, we welcome your thoughts and suggestions.
-To learn more about sending us feedback or adapting this guide to create your own, see the Contributing file.

 ## Using the Guide

-We've written a [blog post](http://devs.mailchimp.com/blog/how-we-built-the-mailchimp-content-style-guide/) and set up an [example Middleman project](https://github.com/mailchimp/middleman-with-md-submodule-example).
+MailChimp has written a [blog post](http://devs.mailchimp.com/blog/how-we-built-the-mailchimp-content-style-guide/) and set up an [example Middleman project](https://github.com/mailchimp/middleman-with-md-submodule-example).

 ## Creating a New File